Swap

 4. Wait for completion

-After you sign, the desktop application broadcasts the transaction and shows the swap status.
+After you sign, the desktop application broadcasts the transaction and tracks progress through three stages.

-- Your outbound transaction confirming on the source network
+- Input Transaction — your outbound transaction confirming on the source network

-- The inbound transaction confirming on the destination network
+- Output Transaction — the inbound transaction arriving on the destination network

-Total time varies from a few seconds (same-chain EVM swaps) to a few minutes (Bitcoin → Ethereum through THORChain).
+Total time varies from a few seconds (same-chain EVM swaps) to several minutes (Bitcoin → Ethereum through THORChain).
+The estimated time is shown on the status screen.

 Slippage and failed swaps